 Breaching the Torus

 - The official description for the episode: "People are shot.
 Only Simmons seems to mind."
-So right away, you can tell where Wash and Donut wind up in this episode.
+So right away, one can tell where Wash and Donut will wind up in this episode.

 - Unlike Donut, Wash doesn't put up with Chrovos' crap.Chrovos: Boys, you cracked my case... cracked it more, I should say.
 But alas, your hubris has-

 Wash: You know, you use a lot of fancy words for a jailbird.